 Tree Tour

-Catholic University has a diverse ecosystem with over 1,500 trees across campus.
+Catholic University has a diverse ecosystem with over 4,500 trees across campus.
 During this tour, you will learn about the variety of trees on campus, how the University manages its trees, and the benefits of a healthy ecosystem to our community.
-This tour is 1 hour in length.